Accessible modals and dialogs

 Support Escape key, a visible close button, and (when appropriate) clicking the overlay.
 Ensure the close button is labeled for screen readers.

-Modal window on a webpage with close button, ‘Skip for now’ and ‘Use discount’ options, showing multiple dismissal methods
+Modal with close button, 'Skip for now' and 'Use discount' options

 References: